signalfx/gdi-specification/specification/opamp_datamodel.md

           sampling_interval: 1001
 ```

+Agents SHOULD be relaxed in parsing and SHOULD ignore all other values.

 * When `cpu_profiler` is present, it indicates that the CPU profiler should be started
   if it is not currently running.
 * When `cpu_profiler` is omitted, it indicates that the CPU profiler should be stopped